Python Study Notes - File Operations

 These are the basics of file read/write operations that you should know.

-If you’re having trouble understanding, you can try running the following code with different open()
+If you’re having trouble understanding, you can try running the following code with different open() mode parameters.

 Summary code: